Substance Use

 • Distinct absence of drive

-These less conspicuous symptoms often wreak havoc similar to the more overt symptoms of psychosis, leading to substantial long-term impairments.
+These less conspicuous symptoms often wreak havoc similar to the more overt symptoms of psychosis, leading to long-term impairments.

 What Causes Schizophrenia?